 This policy firmly emphasises that the welfare and interests of the young people in our care must come first, and that their safety and protection is paramount.
 St John members must follow the systems and processes in place to ensure a safe and secure environment for both adults and young people.

 As a parent or caregiver you will have concerns over the care of your child when they attend any activity outside of your home.
 Our policy outlines all the things we do to ensure the safety and wellbeing of all people in St John and includes everything from appropriate conduct to managing hazards.

-These are volunteers who are carefully selected on their suitability and skills in interacting with young people.
+All our volunteers are carefully selected on their suitability and skills in interacting with young people.
 All our leaders go through a robust recruitment process and must meet the requirements of Human Resources and Child and Youth Protection polices which include but not limited to:

 - Interview, character references and proof of identity

 - Police checks of every leader every three years

 - Ongoing training in working with young people